 Selaginellaceae are often referred to as living fossils.
 Come explore the early divergent clades of extant vascular plants.

 Few fossils are as fascinating as trilobites!
 Get an in-depth understanding about these extinct marine arthropods of more than 500 million years old.

 October 1 – November 30, 2018

 Get complete and detailed information about silkworms.
 Observe this economically important insect from a scientific point of view.

 ||The Story of Taiwanese Tea |

 August 1– September 30, 2018

 Tea serves not only as drink, but also as part of the social fabric of Taiwan.
-Drinking tea is not just a local past time, but a source of national pride.
-Enjoy our new online exhibition about Taiwan’s tea industry and culture in a new and engaging way!
+Learn about Taiwan’s tea industry and culture in a new and engaging way.